wrangler The ethics of AI at the intersection of nutrition and behaviour

 Why should we act now?

 Existing frameworks and regulations are instrumental in ethically developing and implementing personalized nutrition solutions.
 These guidelines set standards for companies to ensure product and service safety, transparency, and fairness.
 Regulations like the AI act, EU GDPR and MDR protect privacy and ascertain that AI-driven solutions comply with legal stipulations.
 However none specifically address the unique challenges in nutrition where the lines between food-pharma, wellness and medical nutrition are increasingly blurred.
+Qina has already pledged to commit the Responsible use of AI as part of the AI PactTo view our Ethical AI code of conduct, click here

 The Qina Framework for Ethical and Trustworthy AI is the first resource that is targetted at companies, developers, data scientists to guide conversation and internal audit on the ethics of their solutions.
 The fully references whitepaper outlines the 7 key pillars that need to be in place to develop ethical and trustworthy solutions for the Personalized nutrition industry.